Faecal microbiota and cytokine profiles of rural Cambodian infants linked to diet and diarrhoeal episodes

 Signature 2

-Description: Bacterial genera differentially abundant between infants with diarrheal illness and infants without diarrheal illness.
+Description: Bacterial genera differentially abundant between infants with diarrheal illness and infants without diarrheal illness at time point 3.

 NCBI Quality ControlLinks